utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 1. If the `x-mock-response-name` header is provided, the algorithm selects the example with the matching name and returns the example as the response.

     * If more than one example has the same name, Postman sorts the examples by ID and returns the first example in the list with a `200` response status code.
-    * If no matching example has a `200` response code, Postman returns the first example in the sorted list.
+    * If none of the matching examples has a `200` response code, Postman returns the first example in the sorted list.
     * If no example is found with a matching name, the matching process stops and an error is returned.

 ### 4. Filter by URL